Kraft Dinner is an abomination. If you don’t think so, it’s because you’ve fallen victim to a lie, one that demeans both you and cheese.

 healthy and normal and satisfying form we are, in a sense, on the Enemy’s ground.

+Beer is a pleasure–a good gift from God.
 One of the best beers I ever had was in Rennes, France.
 The label said it was Picon Biere and it tasted like oranges.
 I was sitting outdoors in the warm sun at around 3 o’clock in the afternoon.
 I had nowhere to go and nothing to do.
 The street was cobbled.
 Across the street was a row of 16th-century buildings.
 It was one of those incredible moments of joy.
-I think this experience was close to what God had in mind when he invented hops and barley and yeast (and oranges).
+I think this experience was close to what God had in mind when he invented hops and barley and yeast.

 In his book, Orthodoxy, C. K. Chesterton is puzzled by “the common murmur . . . against monogamy.”
 Baffled he asks why people would gripe over the restriction of “keeping to one woman” and overlook the privilege of being able to love even one.